 We Need to Give Room for HE Staff to Have More Workplace Learning

 In an environment of league tables and results, of course, Higher Education institutions focus on performance.
 It’s easier to have simple performance metrics that you can analyze neatly over time.

 However, if the focus is only on performance, the staff’s performance won’t be sustained over time.
 It will stagnate or drop.
 Whereas, if we make performance a more integral part of our organizations’ daily lives and link it so close to learning that the pair could be brothers, then we’re on the way to much greater success.

 We need to allow our HE staff to be the risk-taking, error-making learners that students are.
 We need to create a culture where failure is seen as a stepping stone to success, where an individual’s need for learning is accepted.
 Employees in that type of culture will perform better – not only leading into a tick box annual appraisal, but throughout the year.

-Learning for Higher Education staff needs to be as prioritized as it is for the students they serve.
+Learning and performance management solutions for Higher Education staff needs to be as prioritized as it is for the students they serve.

 Through learning, performance will improve and be meaningful.
 The two aspects need always to be considered together.

-Bridge is exceptional for the Higher Education workforce.
+Bridge learning and performance management solutions are exceptional for the Higher Education workforce.
 It makes performance management more in-depth, more regular, and insightful.
 And it seamlessly links it to learning.
 Try it today.